vueup/vue-quill/README.md

 # VueUpQuill

-Quill Editor plugin and component for Vue 3.
+A Quill Editor for Vue 3 plugin or component.

 ## Installation